rajeevtest99/fosterhome/README.md

 # fosterhome

-FosterHome is a connectivity app with the idea of welfare for pets
+FosterHome is a connectivity app, the theme is based on welfare for the pets

 ## Getting Started